novayo/LeetCode/0509_Fibonacci_Number/README.md

 * Memory Usage: 14.2 MB, less than 70.15% of Python3 online submissions for Fibonacci Number.

 > dp + optimized space

+---

+try_3.py: O(n) O(1)

+* Runtime: 60 ms, faster than 35.35% of Python3 online submissions for Fibonacci Number.
+* Memory Usage: 13.8 MB, less than 96.94% of Python3 online submissions for Fibonacci Number.

+> dp